Ayngie/noa-code-exercise/README.md

 ## Short description:
 This is a coding exercise for applying for internship at NoA Ignite!

+This app is built with create-react-app, and uses useState + props.

+The code-exercise is the main branch.
+I also have two branches:
+- A) a initiated (unfinished) project which uses useReducer + props (which is before refactoring of styled components and code in general), and
+- B) a branch in which I will be developing using useReducer + context.
+Stay tuned!

 ### The instructions were:
 - Build a react app showing two buttons and a counter (as shown in received mock-ups), with functionality connected to the buttons.
 - The buttons should have a certain styling as detailed in the instructions I received, and should increase/decrease the count displayed in the counter.